ansible/ansible-lint/README.rst

 .. installing-docs-inclusion-marker-do-not-remove

-Installing on windows is not supported because we use symlinks inside python packages.
+Installing on Windows is not supported because we use symlinks inside Python packages.

 Using Pip
 ---------